-\$3.0 million of the awarded performance shares will vest based on the Company's TSR performance relative to the Performance Share Peers over a three-year period. \$9.0 million of the awarded performance shares will vest based on the Company's relative and absolute financial performance over a three-year period.
-See "Performance Share Award Metrics" beginning on page 69 for a description of the metrics applicable to the performance shares.
-2020 NEO Performance Year Compensation.
-NEO (other than the CEO) compensation for the 2020 performance year was composed of a mix of cash and equity-based compensation and consisted of (i) a base salary and (ii) an annual year-end incentive opportunity which consisted of a cash incentive and a long-term incentive opportunity.
+2022 NEO Performance Year Compensation

+NEO (other than the CEO) compensation for the 2022 performance year was composed of a mix of cash and equity-based compensation and consisted of (i) a base salary and (ii) an annual year-end incentive opportunity which consisted of a cash incentive and a long-term incentive opportunity.
 The long-term incentive opportunity was comprised of performance shares and stock-settled RSUs as determined by the Committee and the Independent Directors.
-The chart below shows the elements of NEO (other than the CEO) compensation as an approximate percentage of NEO 2020 actual total compensation:
+The chart below shows the elements of NEO compensation as an approximate percentage of NEO 2022 actual total compensation:

-See "NEO Compensation" beginning on page 79 for a description of compensation to the NEOs (other than the CEO).
+See "NEO Compensation" beginning on page 106 for a description of compensation to the NEOs (other than the CEO).